RemiBou/remibou.github.io/_posts/2018-7-12-Upload-file-with-Blazor.md

 - I use a promise as we can't read file synchronously in js and Blazor needs a Promise for calling async js method
 - This code is greatly inspired by (https://blog.shovonhasan.com/using-promises-with-filereader/), it helped because I find it very hard to understand promise.
 - we could easily remove the jquery dependency
+- readAsDataURL appends information to the file base64, so we have to split it and get the 2nd part

 ### Blazor JS Interop
 Now the bridge between C# and JS